Michael Steinhardt: Guennol Stargazer

 Steinhardt acquired the Guennol Stargazer in 1993.
 The marble idol depicts a nude human figure and is estimated to be 6,000 years old.
-After attempting to sell the idol at auction in 2017, the Turkish government sued to halt the sale.
-The sale occurred, though the buyer later backed out.
-A bench trial in 2021 determined that Turkey had waited too long to attempt to repatriate the idol, and that it would remain in the United States.
+The idol was sold for $14.4M including the buyer's premium at a historic Christie's auction in 2017, but the Turkish government sued to halt the sale, and so the buyer later backed out.
+A bench trial in 2021 ruled in Steinhardt's favor, determined that Turkey had waited too long to attempt to repatriate the idol, and that it would remain in Steinhardt's collection in the United States.

 Personal life

-In 1967, Steinhardt met his future wife, Judy, in a car pool he organized.
+In 1967, Steinhardt met his future wife, Judy, in a carpool he organized.
 During one of the carpools into New York City, he mentioned the name of the grain elevator company Colorado Milling and Grain Elevator.
-Judy mentioned the company to her father who invested in the company and made a substantial profit after Colorado Milling was acquired by Great Western Sugar in 1968; the merged company was renamed Great Western United.
+Judy mentioned the company to her father, who invested in the company and made a substantial profit after Colorado Milling was acquired by Great Western Sugar in 1968; the merged company was renamed Great Western United.
 Judy is the chairwoman of New York University's Institute of Fine Arts and of the American Friends of the Israel Museum.
 They have three children.
-His daughter, Sara Berman, a former journalist and parenting columnist for The New York Sun, is the president of the Hebrew Language Academy Charter School in Brooklyn.
+Their daughter, Sara Berman, a former journalist and parenting columnist for The New York Sun, is the president of the Hebrew Language Academy Charter School in Brooklyn.